MobinFazli/Joke-Generator/README.md

 # Joke-Generator
-A Simple Website That Will Generate Random Joke For You
+A Simple Website That Will Generate Random Jokes For You